 Instead of buying water bottles, fill up for free in a cafe or restaurant.
 It's also a lifesaver at the airport since most airports in the US have filtered water stations.

-If you feel better with filtered water check out the Brita water bottle that comes with a mini filter in the straw.
+If you want the added security of filtered water, check out the Brita water bottle that comes with a mini filter in the straw.

 Don’t be one of those travelers that doesn’t pack an umbrella unless there's rain in the forecast.
 90% of the time it rains at some point during my trip and I’m glad I packed my umbrella.